bash-origin/bash.origin/README.md

 `bash.origin` ensures that when you run a script to install a project or do some work such as run `node` it is launched using a consistent set of [environment variables](http://en.wikipedia.org/wiki/Environment_variable) and pre-provisioned assets.

 This can be used to *bootstrap a system* by ensuring **ALL ENTRY POINTS** to the system **FIRST SOURCE bash.origin BEFORE DOING ANYTHING**.
-Once this is achieved, one can use `bash.origin` to inject common environment variables and custom signing functions which will subsequently be available to all scripts and commands run within the system.
+Once this is achieved, one can use `bash.origin` to, among other things, inject common environment variables and custom signing functions which will subsequently be available to all scripts and commands run within the system.

-It is important to note that this approach **MUST NOT BE USED FOR SENSITIVE DATA** but is intended to be used for *root configuration keys and hashes* as well as *pointers to resources* and *version numbers*.

-To inherit from a common environment use the [BO_sourcePrototype](https://github.com/cadorn/bash.origin#bo_sourceprototype) utility.

 Install